tesoph/MS1_Portfolio/README.md

 2. The mockup image for the t-shirt in the shop is taken from [Freepik](https://www.freepik.com/free-psd/simple-black-men-s-tee-mockup_3384897.htm#page=1&query=t%20shirt%20mockup&position=0)

 ### Acknowledgements
-The horizontal scrolling gallery was created following this tutorial [here](https://codeburst.io/how-to-create-horizontal-scrolling-containers-d8069651e9c6).
+The horizontal scrolling gallery was created following the article [How To Create Horizontal Scrolling Containers](https://codeburst.io/how-to-create-horizontal-scrolling-containers-d8069651e9c6).

-The shop page was created following this tutorial [here](https://css-tricks.com/designing-a-product-page-layout-with-flexbox/).
+The shop page was created following the article [Designing A Product Page Layout with Flexbox](https://css-tricks.com/designing-a-product-page-layout-with-flexbox/).

-The blur effect on hovering over an image was modelled after the following theme [here](http://mono.flatheme.net/Home/Portfolio-Minimal.html).
+The blur effect on hovering over an image was modelled after the [Mono theme from Themeforest](http://mono.flatheme.net/Home/Portfolio-Minimal.html).

 The form on the contact page was modelled after the Code Institute lesson "Putting It All Together | Mini Project with Bootstrap 4".

-The design of the navbar was inspired by the following artist's website [here](https://www.reddwalitzki.com/).
+The design of the navbar was inspired by this [artist's website](https://www.reddwalitzki.com/).

-This readme was created following the format of the Code Institute example project found [here](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive/blob/master/README.md).
+This readme was created following the format of the [Code Institute example project](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive/blob/master/README.md).